RayeRen/acad-homepage.github.io/_pages/about.md

 - *2020.12*: &nbsp;🎉🎉 Our project with [Pan Asia Technical Automotive Center Co., Ltd.](http://www.patac.com.cn/) and [China Automotive Technology and Research Center Co., Ltd.](https://www.catarc.ac.cn/) has been successfully concluded.
 Thanks to all the Professors and engineers for their help.

+- *2019.01*: &nbsp;🎉🎉 Our team received funding from [National Natural Science Foundation of China](https://www.nsfc.gov.cn/) to work on Study of Vehicle Optimal Motion Control Based on Driver Characteristics and Dynamic Safety Boundary.

 # 📝 Publications
 - *Journal articles: